Euclideon/udSDKUnity/README.md

 ### udLogin

 This file contains the login logic for the unity example, including login credentials.
-GlobaludSDKContext contains a ``` vdkContext``` for managing licensing and login information between objects, and a ```vdkRenderContext```, enabling the rendering of and caching the UDS model information
+GlobaludSDKContext contains a ``` udContext``` for managing licensing and login information between objects, and a ```udRenderContext```, enabling the rendering of and caching the UDS model information

 ### UDPPER

 _UDPPES.cs_ contains the implemention of udSDK in Unity as a post processing effect.
-The associated shader is ```vdkShader.shader```
+The associated shader is ```udShader.shader```

 ### UD Collider

 This object demonstrates how to achieve physical collisions between Euclideon UDS models and native Unity colliders.
 Because of the potential scale of UDS objects it is not practical to construct mesh colliders of UDS objects (espeially if these objects are being streamed externally)
-The approach taken is to construct a mesh of the UDS object local to a point of interest (for example a player or the potential colliding object using information available from an instance of ```vdkRenderView```.
+The approach taken is to construct a mesh of the UDS object local to a point of interest (for example a player or the potential colliding object using information available from an instance of ```udRenderView```.

 Because the information contained in UDS files (especially unfiltered point clouds) can be noisy, we have included functionality to smooth the generated surfaces.